jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 The ACL concept from DDD is wider than the driven adapter concept from Hexagonal Architecture.

-The things that an ACL does besides talking to repositories (mixing their information into another, translating concepts, processing that information, whatever) are not a Hexagonal Architecture issue.
-Those things are logic that belongs to the inside of the hexagon, and Hexagonal Architecture says nothing about that, it's a DDD issue.
+What an ACL does besides talking to a repository (translating objects the driven port deals with into objects of our domain) is not a Hexagonal Architecture issue.
+It is logic that belongs to the inside of the hexagon, and Hexagonal Architecture says nothing about it, it's a DDD issue.

 We could add a sublayer inside the hexagon for that "ACL logic", just like splitting the hexagon at the driver side into application layer and domain, which is also a DDD issue.